Flowers! Who Needs Flowers?

 To give you an idea of the size and importance, we will demonstrate with facts as best we know them.
 Size, 1000 square kilometers.
 Population, 1,880 plant species – 77 of which occur nowhere else on earth.
 And don’t forget each species has babies, too.
 And we have no idea how many they are.
 But it is well populated and in fact, so well populated, it has no equal in the world.

-Its nearest rival is the Amazon jungle – that is the other Amazon – with 420 species per 10,000 square kilometers, equaling approximately 42 per 1000 square kilometers.
+If you like facts, its nearest rival is the Amazon jungle – that is the original Amazon – with 420 species per 10,000 square kilometers, equaling approximately 42 per 1000 square kilometers.
 To get a better idea of how this all fits in the world-view, all of the UK at 243,000 square kilometers, has just 22 native plant species.

 Boarded by the Atlantic Ocean, the Kogelberg Biosphere Reserve boasts a craggy, stony shoreline scattered with superb, sandy beaches.
 The reserve is formed by a narrow band of coastal plain, hugging the ocean and spreading into the huge coastal mountains.